MrShieh-X/mschatroom/README.md

 ### Log out
 Delete the email address or account and password data in SharedPreference.
 ### Delete account
-After encrypting the email address or account number and password, use the `delete` command to delete the data in the MySQL database and log out.
+After encrypting the email address or account and password, use the `delete` command to delete the data in the MySQL database and log out.
+### Modify avatar
+After encrypting the email address or account and password, select the file to be set as the avatar, and then use the `update` command to update the InputStream.
+### Modify nickname, gender or what's up
+After encrypting the email address or account and password, download the InputStream in the information from the database, modify its content, and then use the `update` command to update the InputStream.
+### Clear cache
+Delete all files in the `/data/data/com.mrshiehx.mschatroom/cache` directory.
+### Clear application data
+Delete all files in the `/data/data/com.mrshiehx.mschatroom` directory.

 ## Ready to work
 First of all, you need to have a server (if you don’t have one, you can use your local computer), and the MySQL database needs to be installed on this server.
 After you are ready, you need to create a new database in MySQL. "mscr" is the database name, you can change it.